laninsky/reference_aligning_to_established_loci/README.md

 Line 4: paired or single, depending on your sequencing method

-Line 5: the pathway to your 'cleaned' F reads (or just your cleaned reads if single end).
-Substitute "${name}" for the actual sample name wherever this occurs in the pathway to the reads.
-This program expects the to the reads to be standard across your samples, so you will need to rename them if this is not the case
+Line 5: the pathway to your 'cleaned' F reads (or just your cleaned reads if single end). "${name}" should be used as a placeholder for the actual sample name wherever this occurs in the pathway to the reads (as the actual ${name} will be inserted by the script based on samples.txt (phasing.sh) or samplenames.txt (phase_everyone/phase_everyone.sh).
+This program expects the path to the reads to be standard across your samples, so you will need to rename them if this is not the case

 Line 6: the same thing for your 'cleaned' R reads if you have paired sequence data